2009 Clipsal 500: Qualifying

-Qualifying was held on Friday 20 March, and was split into two sessions.
-Session one lasted for 34 minutes, 15 seconds and saw the top ten drivers qualifying for the Top Ten Shootout, with positions 11–30 being set by times in the session.
+Qualifying was held on Friday, 20 March, and was split into two sessions.
+Session one lasted for 34 minutes and 15 seconds and saw the top ten drivers qualifying for the Top Ten Shootout, with positions 11–30 being set by times in the session.
 In this first session, reigning series champion Jamie Whincup set the pace, setting a new qualifying lap record of 1:21.2773.
 Although he was some half a second slower in the Shootout, Whincup was still quick enough to lead a Triple Eight Race Engineering 1–2 with Craig Lowndes 0.2545 seconds behind.
-Mark Winterbottom and Lee Holdsworth had both gone faster than Lowndes but both drivers lost their respective times due to excessive use of kerbing during their hot laps.
+Mark Winterbottom and Lee Holdsworth had both gone faster than Lowndes, but both drivers lost their respective times due to excessive kerbing use during their hot laps.
 Garth Tander was top Holden in third, with James Courtney qualifying fourth, in his first session as a Dick Johnson Racing driver.

 Race 1

-Race 1 was held on Saturday 21 March.
+Race 1 was held on Saturday, 21 March.

 Race 2

-Race 2 was held on Sunday 22 March.
+Race 2 was held on Sunday, 22 March.